 Dental implants are one of the most effective treatments for permanently restoring missing teeth and enhancing the smile.

-At Premier Dental and Implant Center, Dr. Yamen Akhras provides patients the latest techniques in dental implant treatment.
+At Premier Dental & Implant Center, Dr. Yamen Akhras provides patients with the latest techniques in dental implant treatment.
 Modern dental implants are highly successful at replacing missing teeth, but this wasn't always the case.
 Find out more in this brief overview of the history of dental implants from our practice in Orland Park, IL.

 Dental Implants Have Roots in the Ancient World